nicopujia/website/README.md

-# Nicolás Pujía's personal website
+# Nicolás Pujia's personal website

 This repository contains the source code for my personal website.
 It's built using **[Pelican](https://getpelican.com/)** and **[Tailwind](https://tailwindcss.com/)**.
 If everything is working correctly, you can find the live site at the URL provided in the repository settings.